0glabs/0g-doc/docs/run-a-node/storage-node.md

 # Max chunk entries in db (affects storage size)
 db_max_num_chunks = MAX_CHUNKS

+# ENR address: Your instance's public IP, currently automatically set by the node
+# network_enr_address = ""
 ```
 :::note
 *   `network_enr_address`: Your node's public IP address, essential for other nodes to discover and connect to you.